 - kind;

 - variety;

 - pure seed percentage;

 - germination percentage;

 - hard seed percentage;

-- dormant seed percentage;
+- · dormant seed percentage;

 - total viable percentage;

 - origin; and

 - test date.

 Seed will be used within 5, 12, or 15 months of testing as required by applicable federal, Tribal, and state laws and regulations.
 The seed tags on the seed sacks will also certify that the seed is "Noxious Weed: None Found."
 The label must show any noxious weed seed by name and number per pound.
 If none were found in testing, then the label should state "Noxious Weeds: None Found."
 Any Amaranthus seeds found in the purity and/or noxious exam must be tested using a genetic test to determine if Palmer amaranth is present.
 If Palmer amaranth is identified in testing, the seed is not legal for sale in Minnesota.
 Seed rates used on the Project will be based on PLS rate, not actual weight basis.
 Therefore, to determine the correct application rate if not indicated on the seed tag, a correction calculation will be performed based the purity and total germination.
-For example, a seed mix that has a specified 10 pounds PLS per acre, 95 percent total germination rate, and is 80 percent pure needs to be applied at the following rate:

-30 Percent total germination = (germination + hard seed + dormant).
+&lt;sup>31 Percent total germination = (germination + hard seed + dormant).